This Is the Most Malware-Infested City in America

 EnigmaSoft also identified the states with the highest malware infection rates.
 The top five, starting with the most infected, are Colorado, New Hampshire, Virginia, New Jersey, and Oregon.

+The bottom line is, while some cities have been known to be more greatly targeted, no one is completely safe.
 To protect your devices from malware, regularly backup your data, either onto an external drive or the cloud, make sure your computer automatically installs operating system updates, and look out for suspicious emails or messages on social media.
 If you live in one of the most infected cities or states, you may want to consider installing anti-malware programs.
-Regardless of hometown, everyone should know these 10 ways to protect yourself online and avoid scams.
+Next, check out our guide full of everything you need to know to keep your phone safe.